CSeCIITB/module-1-linux/README.md

 There are a lot of ways to get a Linux system running on your computer : you may choose to dual boot Linux with Windows, install WSL2 on windows (Window's Subsystem for Linux) or use Linux in a Virtual Machine. <br>
 For the sake of this course, you can use the CSec Club's very own [Virtual Machine](https://iitbacin-my.sharepoint.com/personal/180050089_iitb_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F180050089%5Fiitb%5Fac%5Fin%2FDocuments%2FCsec%202021%2D22%2FTools), which comes preinstalled with most of the cybersecurity tools you will ever need.
 If you choose to dual boot or use WSL, you will need to select a "distribution" of Linux to install.
 [Ubuntu](https://ubuntu.com/) is a popular choice for beginners, but you may search for and use alternatives.<br>

 This week's content also includes an introduction to shell scripting.
-Shell scripting enables one to automate tasks that otherwise require 100s of mouse clicks and other interesting stuff.
-The resources below will be help you to gain familiarity with both linux and shell scripting.
+Shell scripting enables one to automate tasks that otherwise require 100s of mouse clicks and also some other interesting stuff.
+The resources below will be help you to gain familiarity with both linux and shell scripting.<br>
 If you are wondering how all this is relevant to hacking or solving CTF (capture the flag) challenges, we have several video walkthroughs linked below.

 ### Introductory Videos:
 1. [What is Linux used for?](https://www.youtube.com/watch?v=YA-3NI_Lfns)  (5 mins)